javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 ## Summary

-Here are all types of `export` that we covered in this and previous chapters.
+Here are all types of `export` that we covered in this and previous articles.

 You can check yourself by reading them and recalling what they mean: